lesnik512/notes/coding/golang.md

 ## Zero values

-Go initialize variables with some zero values:
+Go initialize variables with zero values:

 - number types with 0
 - boolean with false